As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

 Option 1: Oven/Microwave

 Wrap your avocado thoroughly and tightly in aluminum foil.
 Put it in a baking dish and put it in the oven at 200 degrees, checking on its softness every 10 minutes.
-You can also do the same process in the microwave.
+You can also do the same process in the microwave, instead of aluminum foil, use plastic wrap.

 The reason this works is that when avocados warm up, they release ethylene gas, a natural ripening agent.
 When the gas is released and trapped by the aluminum foil, it essentially ripens itself.
 This creates a slightly different taste, but a much better texture than the unripe avocado.